 To ensure data availability, we recommend that you implement data redundancy at the application layer.
 You can use deployment sets to distribute ECS instances across multiple physical machines for high availability and disaster recovery purposes.
 For more information, see Create a deployment set.

-If your applications do not utilize an architecture that prioritizes data reliability, we recommend that you use cloud disks or a backup service with ECS instances to improve data reliability.
+If your applications do not use an architecture that prioritizes data reliability, we recommend that you use cloud disks or a backup service with ECS instances to improve data reliability.
 For more information, see Disks or What is Cloud Backup?

-After you purchase an ECS instance that has local disks attached, you must log on to the instance to partition and format the local disks.
+After you purchase an ECS instance that has local disks attached, log on to the instance to partition and format the local disks.
 For more information, see Initialize a data disk whose size does not exceed 2 TiB on a Linux instance or Initialize a data disk up to 2 TiB in size on a Windows instance.

 Local disks do not support the following operations: